MdSazzadIslam/weather-rest-api/README.md

 # Instructions to Run This

-To run this application, you have to set your own MongoDB Atlas connection string and OpenWeatherAPI app id in environmental variables.
+To run this application, you have to set your own MongoDB Atlas connection string and OpenWeatherAPI app id in environmental variables after that follow the bellow steps.

 > git clone